Emptx0/image-converter-bot/README.md

 ```
 ## How the bot works?
 This bot will save your images and generated files to a temporary directory.<br/>
-After sending result to user temporary file will be deleted.
+After sending result to user temporary directory will be deleted.